microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_onedriveactivityuserdetail.md

 # OneDriveActivityUserDetail function

-Get user detail about OneDrive activity.
+Get details about OneDrive activity by user.

 > **Note:** For details about different report views and names, see [Office 365 Reports - OneDrive for Business activity](https://support.office.com/client/OneDrive-for-Business-user-activity-8bbe4bf8-221b-46d6-99a5-2fb3c8ef9353).